-President Nimeiri ended the first civil war in 1972 with the Addis Ababa Accords, granting the south considerable autonomy.
+President Nimeiri ended the first civil war in 1972, granting the south considerable autonomy.
 He set about giant infrastructure projects aiming to turn Sudan into Africa’s breadbasket, but ended up driving the economy into the buffers.
-Further pressure from northern political parties also meant the rescinding of Southern autonomy, the return of civil war, and an army coup.
+Pressure from northern political parties also meant the rescinding of Southern autonomy, the return of civil war, and an army coup.

-It wasn’t until the change of geopolitical weather brought on by 9/11 that Sudan started to shift its position.
-Flush with money from its new oilfields, it sought peace with the south, culminating with the 2005 Comprehensive Peace Agreement promising a referendum on independence for the south (who promptly voted overwhelmingly for independence, which came in July 2011).
-Yet at the same time, a struggle for resources in Darfur sprang into full rebellion and refugee crisis, with repression from Khartoum and its ‘janjaweed’ militias on such a scale that led many to accuse the government of genocide.
-While the crisis in Darfur still limps along at low intensity, President Bashir remains the only head of state indicted by the International Criminal Court for crimes against humanity.
+A cycle of elections and coups has shaped much of Sudan’s post-independence history.
+In 1989, General Omar al-Bashir seized power.
+It wasn’t until the change of geopolitics brought about by 9/11 that Sudan started to shift from its hard-line Islamist position.
+Flush with money from its new oilfields it sought peace with the south, which became independent in July 2011, although clashes continue.
+At the same time, a struggle for resources in Darfur sprang into full rebellion.
+Repression from Khartoum led to President Bashir becoming the first head of state to be indicted by the International Criminal Court for crimes against humanity.